green64/jekyll-blog/_posts/2019-12-16-zebra-is-the-new-unicorn.markdown

 ### Grab your stripes and get on board
 The lure of unicorns originated at the company level and eventually trickled down to individuals.
 The zebra mindset will too.
 I was never down with the be-disruptive-whatever-the-cost ethos.
 But I did see digital professionals with hybrid skill sets referred to as unicorns more than once.
 And I briefly contemplated wearing white ears, dressing in purple and adding a rainbow tail to my interview ensemble.

-Part of interviewing is your ability to stand out, and I told myself if I interviewed a candidate who knew my business, asked informed questions and had the moxie to show up as a unicorn, I couldn't resist.
+Part of interviewing is your ability to stand out, and I told myself if I interviewed a candidate who knew my business, asked informed questions and had the moxie to show up as a unicorn, I'd give them a shot.
 In the end I was never that cheeky, but I did have a line in my cover letters comparing myself to unicorns, and I did get responses.

 But that was so 2017.
 Today I'd shift gears and talk about the less-flashy-but-still-sassy benefits of adding a zebra to the team.
 Because even if you're selling some very common-sense virtues &mdash; practicality, versatility, sustainability &mdash; who doesn't love a compelling sales pitch?
 You don't have to be a flying horse to have a unique skill set.
 And when it comes to choosing whether to be ethical or profitable, the real black-and-white stripes on a real zebra are allegorical proof you can have both.